 10.2 LIMITATION OF LIABILITY.
 IN NO EVENT WILL THE AGGREGATE LIABILITY OF EITHER PARTY ARISING OUT OF OR RELATED TO THESE TERMS EXCEED THE AMOUNTS PAID OR PAYABLE BY YOU UNDER THESE TERMS FOR THE SERVICES GIVING RISE TO THE LIABILITY DURING THE TWELVE (12) MONTH PERIOD PRECEDING THE FIRST INCIDENT OUT OF WHICH THE LIABILITY AROSE.
 THE FOREGOING LIMITATION WILL APPLY WHETHER AN ACTION IS IN CONTRACT OR TORT AND REGARDLESS OF THE THEORY OF LIABILITY.

-10.3 UNLIMITED LIABILITY.
+10.3 EXCEPTIONS TO THE LIMITATION OF LIABILITY.
 NOTWITHSTANDING ANYTHING TO THE CONTRARY IN SECTION 10.1 (LIMITATION ON INDIRECT, CONSEQUENTIAL, AND RELATED DAMAGES) AND SECTION 10.2 (LIMITATION OF LIABILITY), THE LIMITATIONS IN SECTION 10.1 AND SECTION 10.2 DO NOT APPLY TO (a) YOUR BREACH OF SECTION 4 (YOUR RESPONSIBILITIES); (b) YOUR BREACH OF SECTION 6 (FEES AND PAYMENT TERMS); OR (c) AMOUNTS PAYABLE PURSUANT TO A PARTY’S INDEMNIFICATION OBLIGATIONS UNDER SECTION 9 (MUTUAL INDEMNIFICATION).

 THE PROVISIONS OF THIS SECTION 10 ALLOCATE THE RISKS PURSUANT TO THESE TERMS BETWEEN THE PARTIES, AND THE PARTIES HAVE RELIED ON THE LIMITATIONS SET FORTH IN THIS SECTION 10 IN DETERMINING WHETHER TO ENTER INTO OR OTHERWISE ACCEPT THESE TERMS.